navisingh/WEPopover/README.md

 ## Installation

-Add/copy the code and image files into your project.
+Add the code and image files to your project.
 * WEPopoverContainerView.h
 * WEPopoverContainerView.m
 * WEPopoverController.h